The Exclusivity of Limited Edition Fine Art Prints

 As an art connoisseur, you may wonder if it’s a good idea to invest in photography prints.
-Certainly, you can purchase limited-edition fine art prints solely because you appreciate the work or artist and want to add the piece to your collection.
-But what if you’re looking to gain a collectible that increases in value?
-That is certainly possible purchasing prints, but you need to know what the difference is between limited and open editions as well as between editions and reproductions
+Certainly, you can purchase limited-edition fine art prints solely because you appreciate the work or artist and want to add the piece to your collection but you could both add to your collection and invest in an asset you can pass on for generations.
+Yes, it's possible to purchase photo prints that appreciate in value over time - but you need to know what the difference is between limited and open editions as well as between editions and reproductions.

 What Are Limited-Edition Fine Art Prints?

 One of the best ways for an artist to reach more people at a price point that works for collectors is with limited-edition fine art prints.
-Limited-edition fine art photography, for example, creates a sense of scarcity for buyers and entices them to invest now, less they miss the run.
+Limited-edition fine art photography, for example, creates scarcity for buyers and entices them to invest now, lest they miss the run.

 Artists may choose to take some of their best photography or art pieces and make prints of them in a limited number.
 For emerging artists a print run usually ranges between 200 and 500, while an established artist could limit the run to as few as two.
 Regardless of the size chosen, it is usually less than 1,000.
 For limited-edition fine art prints, the prints are never released again, therefore ensuring the value of each piece.